-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fern Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fern Buttress:

 Featured Route For Fern Buttress